zombocom/rundoc/README.md

 ## Write it:

 Rundoc uses github flavored markdown.
-This means you write like normal but in your code sections you can add special annotations that when run through rundoc can generate a project.
+This means you write like normal but in your code sections you can add special annotations that when run through runDOC can generate a project.

-All rundoc commands are prefixed with three colons `:::` and are inclosed in a code block a command such as `$` which is an alias for `bash` commands like this:
+All runDOC commands are prefixed with three colons `:::` and are inclosed in a code block a command such as `$` which is an alias for `bash` commands like this:

     ```